usmannawan/berlin-fleet-optimization/README.md

 # 🚀 Berlin Fleet Demand & Optimization Analysis

 ## 📌 Overview
 This project analyzes spatial demand and fleet supply distribution in Berlin using simulated micromobility data.
-It identifies mismatches between demand and supply and proposes rebalancing strategies.This project demonstrates how geospatial analysis can be applied to real-world mobility operations to improve fleet efficiency and service availability.
+It identifies mismatches between demand and supply and proposes rebalancing strategies.
+This project demonstrates how geospatial analysis can be applied to real-world mobility operations to improve fleet efficiency and service availability.

 ---